 We can’t have fire alarms interfering with twitter feeds!
 This is why we need to abolish this stupid law!

 Or you could improve your infrastructure to where the rest of the world is at.
 That way all data would be moving faster instead of worrying if you’ll get a text message a few seconds later that a building burning to the ground.

 We’re left at the crossroads between total government control where you could get taxed and eventually restricted from the net in different ways such as offering a dissenting opinion or saying “Fuck” too many times!
 Or, the other option is getting blasted into a realm of circa 1990’s AOL clients where you are presented a set of websites and that’s all you’re allowed to get from the net like channels on a TV station because people can’t be trusted with a choice.
 Both sides are hellish dystopian worlds that are the byproduct of political mud-slinging.
 But the truth of the future is not so black and white like politics wants you to believe.
 If it was then we would be in the investment market being the one percent right now!

 They’re all EVIL I say!
 Evil!

 The pro-net-neutrality crowd it thinking that these people at Time Warner, AT&T, Cox, and so forth are going to wake up with a handle-bar mustache the day after net-neutrality is defeated rubbing their hands together cackling “At last after 10,000 years I’m free!” and send down giant monsters to crush the little guys.
-No, some of these providers will more then likely go “Oh, our lobbyists did something? that’s cool!” and continue onward with business as usual eating their fruit cup.
-Supplying internet service to millions is tough as it is.
+No, some of these providers will more than likely go “Oh, our lobbyists did something? that’s cool!” and continue onward with business, as usual, eating their fruit cup.
+Supplying internet service to millions is as tough as it is.
 Most of the people working at these places don’t want to throw anymore wrenches into the works!

 Sane in an insane world.